2 The Basics II: Accidentals and Beats

 - Beneath your answer, write in the rhythm syllables.

-The same rules apply when you write rhythms in which a dotted note is equal to one beat.
+The same rules apply when you write rhythms in which a dotted note equals one beat (Example 2.7.5).

 - Beam all flagged notes together when they fall within one beat.

-- Space out notes visually as they occur aurally.
+- Arrange notes visually as they occur aurally.

 The rhythm syllable for “1” in Example 2.7.5D is in parentheses.
 Since this measure begins with a rest, you do not say “one.”